State and Local Policy Database

 Efficient VehiclesList All

-The City of Aurora currently does not offer incentives for installing private or public EV charging infrastructure.
+The City of Aurora does not require new developments to install EV charging stations.

 Electric School Bus Goal